courtois-neuromod/cneuromod_docs/source/MRI.md

 ### Other stimuli

 A custom overlay on top of Psychopy was used to present the different tasks and synchronize task with the scanner TTL.
+This software also allowed to trigger the start of the eyetracking system.

 ## Video  game controller

 ## Functional acquisitions

+Sequence:                              CMRR multiband GRE-EPI.
+Slice acceleration (multiband) factor: 4
+Resolution:                            2mm isotropic
+Matrix size:                           96x96
 TODO: acq params

+For each participant positioning in the scanner, a short acquisition (3 volumes) with reversed phase encoding direction was acquired to allow retrospective correction of B0 field inhomogeneity-induced distortion.

 For further information regarding the fMRI data structure and parameters, consult the BIDS dataset and included metadata.
 [BIDS dataset](https://git.unf-montreal.ca/neuromod/)